 Commencement of the scheme

-The National Redress scheme will commence on 1 July 2018.
-In an effort to support survivors, the Uniting Church Interim Redress Scheme in NSW and ACT will continue to be offered to survivors by The Uniting Church until 30 June 2018.
+The National Redress scheme commenced on 1 July 2018.
+In an effort to support survivors, the Uniting Church Interim Redress Scheme in NSW and ACT was available to survivors by The Uniting Church until 30 June 2018.
 This interim scheme is in accordance with the Church’s guiding Principles for Responding to Civil Claims for Institutional Child Sexual Assault.

 The Uniting Church Synod of NSW and the ACT acknowledges the impact of child sexual abuse in the lives of those who have been abused in our institutions or those of our predecessor Churches.
 To each survivor and all of their families, we are truly sorry.